 The Lord Jesus Christ, the eternal Son of God, entered time and history through the Incarnation.
 "The Word became flesh and dwelt among us, full of grace and truth" (John 1:14).
 Jesus Christ, the Son of God (Mark 1:1, Romans 1:4), is a gift of love from the Father for the salvation of the world (John 3:16-17), the one who died for all of mankind (2 Corinthians 5:15), our "Savior, the Lord Jesus Christ" (Philippians 3:21).

 Jesus Christ, the Lamb of God, fulfills Old Testament prophecy.
 Yeshua, his very name in Hebrew, means "the Lord Saves."
 The Lamb of God recalls the Passover Lamb, whose blood was sprinkled on the houses of the Israelites to protect them during the Exodus from Egypt (Exodus 12).
 The Messiah as the suffering servant will give his life as an offering for sin (Isaiah 53).
 The Lamb anticipates the victorious Lamb of the Apocalypse (Revelation 5-7).

-In the Sermon on the Mount, Jesus gave us the Beatitudes (Matthew 5:3-10), affirmed the Ten Commandments of God (Matthew 5:17-20), and taught us the prayer of hope, the Lord's Prayer (Matthew 6:9-13).
+In the Sermon on the Mount, Jesus of Nazareth gave us the Beatitudes (Matthew 5:3-10), affirmed the Ten Commandments of God (Matthew 5:17-20), and taught us the prayer of hope, the Lord's Prayer (Matthew 6:9-13).
 Jesus promised the Apostles and his followers that "When I go I will prepare a place for you, I will come again and will take you to myself, that where I am you will be also" (John 14:3).